salmanarif86/The-Complete-Neural-Networks-Bootcamp-Theory-Applications/README.md

 	•	Investor Relations / Earnings Call Prep
 	•	Liquidity Event Planning (e.g., Dual Track IPO/M&A)
 	•	Refinancing & Liability Management

+Here are suggested talking points for each takeaway (in the same format as the “Retention Concerns” talking point in your screenshot):

+⸻

+1. Q1 Revenue Beat

+Suggested Talking Point:
+“What parts of the enterprise segment are driving the most renewal velocity—and are you seeing this trend hold across regions?”

+⸻

+2. AI Expansion Strategy

+Suggested Talking Point:
+“As you expand AI automation into the mid-market, how are you tailoring pricing and implementation to match the cost sensitivity in that segment?”

+⸻

+3. Retention Concerns (Already shown)

+Suggested Talking Point:
+“How are you addressing retention friction in the lower-tier accounts as you expand AI to the mid-market?”

+⸻

+4. Strong Backlog Position

+Suggested Talking Point:
+“Given the $10.3B backlog, how are you prioritizing delivery capacity and services ramp-up to ensure timely conversion to revenue?”

+⸻

+5. Moveworks Integration in Progress

+Suggested Talking Point:
+“What have been the biggest operational hurdles in integrating Moveworks—and is there a structured post-integration plan to stabilize delivery?”

+⸻

+6. Earnings Call Sentiment

+Suggested Talking Point:
+“Can you share more about the flagged GTM and partner enablement risks—what corrective actions are in motion?”

+⸻

+7. Customer Concentration Risk

+Suggested Talking Point:
+“With 35% of revenue from top 10 clients, how are you managing dependency risk and expanding penetration across under-indexed verticals?”

+⸻

+8. Valuation Supportive of Capital Deployment

+Suggested Talking Point:
+“Are there specific tuck-in acquisition areas you’re evaluating to accelerate product roadmap or vertical expansion?”

+⸻

+9. Competitive Activity

+Suggested Talking Point:
+“How are you responding to Salesforce’s GenAI momentum in enterprise workflow—any near-term differentiation bets in motion?”

+⸻

+10. Open Relationship Thread

+Suggested Talking Point:
+“In our previous meeting, strategic partnerships were a key focus—what’s top of mind now as you approach post-deal integration?”

+⸻

+Let me know if you’d like these reformatted into slide-ready content or visual tiles.